-Two years ago, I took part in an Erasmus exchange in Germany, and next year I will go on my second Erasmus to Hungary.
-Besides that, I sometimes participate in small Erasmus projects, and I am an active member of ESN.
+Three years ago, I took part in an Erasmus exchange in Germany for 6 months.
+I sometimes participate in small Erasmus+ projects, and I am an active member of ESN.
 So I know the environment of exchange students very well.

-The course is open for any exchange students of the whole Masaryk University.
+The course is open to any exchange students of the whole Masaryk University.
 Students should be able to communicate in English at least on level B1 (but B2 is recommended).
 You don’t have to be an expert on media; you should just be interested in the topic.
-The active approach (working in pairs, discussions) is expected.
+An active approach (working in pairs, discussions) is expected.